the-corg/full-stack-open/README.md

 ## Part 4.
 Testing Express servers, user administration
 ### a.
 Structure of backend application, introduction to testing
-- `part4/bloglist-backend`: Exercises 4.1 - 4.7, unit testing and integration testing for a simple backend application
 ### b.
 Testing the backend
+- `part4/bloglist-backend`: Exercises 4.1 - 4.14, unit testing and integration testing for a simple backend application
+### c.
+User administration
 In progress...